By W. Kolber, MHA

 The “medical home” practice model is a team-based model.
-The doctors who follow the principles of the medical home take the lead for each patient’s medical team, while the team collectively takes responsibility for providing the patient’s health care needs.
-In 2007, several of the leading medical organizations, including the American Academy of Family Physicians, American Academy of Pediatrics, American College of Doctors, and American Osteopathic Association released the “Joint Principles of the Patient-Centered Medical Home.”
-The principles are:
+The doctors who follow the principles of the patient-centered medical home model take the lead for each patient’s medical team, while the team collectively takes responsibility for providing the patient’s health care needs.
+In 2007, several of the leading medical organizations, including the American Academy of Family Physicians, American Academy of Pediatrics, American College of Physicians, and American Osteopathic Association released the “Joint Principles of the Patient-Centered Medical Home.“

 - Each patient has an ongoing relationship with a personal doctor trained to be the primary contact.
 That doctor provides continuous and comprehensive care.

 - A personal doctor leads a team of individuals at the practice who collectively take responsibility for the ongoing care of each patient.

 - A personal doctor is responsible for providing all the patient’s health care needs, or taking responsibility for appropriately arranging care with other qualified professionals.

 - Care is coordinated and/or integrated across all providers including specialists, hospitals, home health agencies, nursing homes, etc.

 - Quality and safety are enhanced through care plans, evidence-based medicine, clinical decision-support tools, performance measurement, active participation of patients in decision-making, information technology, and quality improvement activities.

 - Patients have open access to care via email, flexible scheduling, convenient hours, telehealth, quick and effective communication, and other means.